Through my years of cooking, I’ve struggled with many things. In the beginning, one of the most annoying ones was keeping the ribs moist.

 Keep in Mind These Important Things

 Apart from the reasons and solutions, I’ve already mentioned, Check out a few other things to maximize the result.

-Apart from the basic cooking process, these essentials can get you perfectly cooked ribs exactly as you want.
+Apart from the basic smoking process, these essentials can get you perfectly smoked ribs exactly as you want.

 The better you choose your ribs, the more perfect your outcome will be.
 Go for slabs that have good meat coverage, especially over the bones.

 The type of smoker you are using is also crucial.
-Using an electric smoker like Masterbuilt Electric Smoker will make it easier for you to monitor and control the cooking process.
+Using an electric smoker like Masterbuilt Electric Smoker will make it easier for you to monitor and control the smoking process.

 Traditional charcoal smokers, on the other hand, will provide stronger flavors than electric ones.

 When using a charcoal smoker, it gets difficult to monitor and control the temperature.
 Mainly because there isn’t any in-built thermometer, but, you can get a charcoal thermometer to install it in your smoker.